Rebec: In use

 The rebec was often played by professional minstrels and musicians at feasts.
 In northern Europe, musicians typically held it at the shoulder, while musicians in southern Europe and northern Africa held it down in the lap and gripped the bow from below.

 The use of frets on the rebec is somewhat ambiguous.
 Many scholars who have written about the instrument have described it as fretless.
 However, some illustrations from the 13th century onward depict frets on the rebec.
 It is possible to attribute this discrepancy to the fact that frets on bowed instruments appeared in Europe in the early renaissance, but not in England until the 15th century.

 In time, the viol came to replace the rebec, and the instrument was little used beyond the renaissance period.
 The instrument was used by dance masters until the 18th century, however, often being used for the same purpose as the kit, a small pocket-sized violin.
 The rebec also remained in use in folk music, especially in eastern Europe and Spain.
 Andalusi nubah, a genre of music from North Africa, often includes the rebec.
 Chilote Waltz (a variation of traditional waltz, played in Chiloe Island, Chile) also uses the rebec.
+The name "Rabeca" was used to designate bowed instruments in the Portuguese language akin to "fiddle", prior to the ascension of the term "violin" in the 20th century.
+The rebec remains played in folk music of both Portugal and Brazil.